Renters Insurance vs. Landlord Insurance: What's Covered?

 NOT NECESSARILY TRUE: This is a question of liability.
 If your cable guy trips on the front walk, he’ll probably sue your landlord.
 But if the repairman takes a swan dive over a poorly positioned coffee table inside your apartment or if your Doberman decides that his ankle looks like a chew toy, it will not be your landlord's problem.
 It will be yours.

-What Homeowners Should Know About Rental Property Insurance
+What Landlords Should Know About Rental Property Insurance

 Myth #4: If I convert my residence to a rental, my homeowners insurance is sufficient.

 FALSE: This is risky business.
-Generally, homeowners insurance does not cover claims if a tenant uses the home as a permanent residence.
+Generally, homeowners insurance doesn't cover claims if a tenant uses the home as a permanent residence.
 However, some policies could provide coverage if the rental is just for a few weeks or a temporary vacation home.

 In either case, it's essential to notify the insurer of the alternative use of the property.
 If it is converting to a permanent rental, a change in policy type is most likely required.